 Authorization for Use of Photography and Video: JAX Cooking Studio takes videos and photographs during its cooking classes.
 These may be used to promote JAX Cooking Studio’s business, products and/or services, including but not limited to for advertising, publication, or any other lawful purposes without restriction as to frequency, duration of usage, and without compensation.
 Please notify Terri Davlantes, Owner, of JAX Cooking Studio, if you have concerns or objections to the use of such video or photos.

-COVID-19 POLICIES AND PROCEDURES
+MISCELLANEOUS POLICIES AND PROCEDURES

 SAFETY RULES FOR THE STUDIO

 JAX Cooking Studio believes that children (and adults!) are most-likely to develop confidence in the kitchen through hands-on work.
 For this reason, we will be keeping the children very busy making recipes in the kitchen.
-The Studio Rules are meant to safeguard the children and prevent the possibility of unexpected substances ending up in our food!
+The following Studio Rules are intended to safeguard the children and prevent the possibility of unexpected substances ending up in our food!

 - Wear close-toed shoes each day